 With over 20 years of symphonic and opera conducting experience, Grammy Award-winning Maestro Michael Christie has led top orchestras all over the world, and has been music director of Minnesota Opera, Phoenix Symphony, and Brooklyn Philharmonic.

-Maestro Christie won a GRAMMY-Award, “Best Opera Recording,” for his performance of The (R)evolution of Steve Jobs with Santa Fe Opera, a contemporary opera written by Mason Bates.
+Maestro Christie won a Grammy for “Best Opera Recording” for his performance of The (R)evolution of Steve Jobs with Santa Fe Opera, a contemporary opera written by Mason Bates.